jojo-apollyx/pitchivo/DESIGN_SYSTEM.md

 - ✅ Premium animations and utilities
 - ✅ Mobile-first responsive design

-**This document is the single source of truth for all styling, colors, fonts, spacing, and design decisions in the yooquote (Pitchivo) codebase.**
+**This document is the single source of truth for all styling, colors, fonts, spacing, and design decisions in the Pitchivo codebase.**

 ---